suhasHere/moq-catalog/draft-law-moq-catalog.md

 ## Catalog dependency

 The first Catalog object in any group sequence MUST be independent of any other catalog object.
 Subsequent catalog objects within the same group sequence MAY be dependent on the prior catalog objects within the same group.
+Examples of some valid dependency schemes are listed below:

+* A single, static catalog object - a single group and object that is invariant over the life of the emission.
+* An updating catalog track - each group represents the whole catalog, the most recent group is the current one.
+* A  delta encoded catalog - the start of a group contains the latest version of the whole catalog, each subsequent object within that group adds, removes or modifies a track in the original.
+* A parent catalog - references additional tracks each of which represents one of the aforementioned catalog dependency types.

 # Security Considerations